| Title: | Design and Analysis of Experiments with R |

 A data frame with 120 observations on the following 5 variables.

-a factor with levels "Barley"
+Dieta factor with levels "Barley" "Mixed" "Lupins"

-a numeric vector
+pr1a numeric vector

-a numeric vector
+pr2a numeric vector

-a numeric vector
+pr3a numeric vector

-a numeric vector
+pr4a numeric vector

 Design and Analysis of Experiments with R, by John Lawson, CRC/Chapman Hall